autonome/peek/README.md

 - make a new markdown doc
 - sections titled for each video title
-- each video's embode code in each section
+- each video's embed code in each section
 - navigate around the document for review and updates
 - need to easily preview rendered content
 - share preview link